pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/28_Renderlet.md

 ## General

-The renderlet is a special container which is able to receive every object in Pimcore (Documents, Assets, Objects).
+The renderlet is a special container which is able to handle every element in Pimcore (Documents, Assets, Objects).
-You can decide in your controller/action what to do with the object which is linked to the renderlet.
+You can decide in your controller/action what to do with the element which is linked to the renderlet.
-So it's possible to make a multifunctional dropbox in editmode where the editor can drop anything on it.
+So it's possible to make a multifunctional area in editmode where the editor can drop anything on it.
+A typical use-case would be to render product objects within a document.

 ## Configuration